How To Talk To Your Kid About Vaping

 If things are serious and your teens are at the peak of the experimenting stage, connect them to the right places, so they can quit vaping or using other substances.

 - You can always seek help from health professionals.
-Talk with your trusted doctors.
+Talk with your trusted doctors, infact at Key Transitions we have substance abuse treatment for youth.

 After trying it, abstinence from using any substance is a challenge, so finding help from experts is instrumental to achieving a life free from addiction.
 Let your teen know that you are ready and will support them every step of the way.